Bergstrom Air Force Base: History

-On October 1, 1958, the base once again came under SAC control, and the 4130th Strategic Wing moved in.
+On October 1, 1958, the base came under SAC control again, and the 4130th Strategic Wing moved in.
 Flying under the Second Air Force, the unit flew B-52 Stratofortress bombers and KC-135 Stratotanker aerial refueling aircraft.
 The 4130th was dissolved and its assets and personnel became the 340th Bombardment Wing, Heavy on Sept.
 1, 1963.
-On July 1, 1966 the base was once again transferred back to TAC, becoming home to the Twelfth Air Force and the 75th Tactical Reconnaissance Wing (TRW).
+On July 1, 1966, the base was once again transferred back to TAC, becoming home to the Twelfth Air Force and the 75th Tactical Reconnaissance Wing (TRW).
 The 12th was the controlling organization responsible for all TAC reconnaissance, fighter, and airlift operations west of the Mississippi River.
 On July 15, 1971, the 75 TRW was replaced by the 67 TRW.
 The base became the primary tactical reconnaissance base in the entire USAF.
 Four squadrons equipped with the RF-4C Phantom operated under the 67th, the 12th Tactical Reconnaissance Squadron (TRS), the 45th Tactical Reconnaissance Training Squadron (TRTS), the 62nd TRTS, and the 91st TRS.
 Co-located was the Air Force Reserve's 924th Tactical Airlift Group as of October 8, 1976, flying C-130 Hercules transports.
 The 924th changed missions and designations in September 1981, becoming the 924th Tactical Fighter Group flying the F-4D and then F-4E Phantom.
 Bergstrom hosted the Reconnaissance Air Meet (RAM) in 1986, 1988, and 1990.
 RAM was a competition between the USAF, Air National Guard, United States Navy, United States Marine Corps, and select foreign reconnaissance units.
 A drawdown of USAF tactical reconnaissance, hastened by the end of the Cold War, saw the 45TRTS and 62TRTS disband, followed by the 91TRS.
-The 12TRS deployed its RF-4Cs to the middle east in support of Operation Desert Shield/Desert Storm in 1991.
+The 12TRS deployed its RF-4Cs to the Middle East in support of Operation Desert Shield/Desert Storm in 1991.
 Shortly after their return from the desert, the 12th and its parent 67TRW were re-designated 12 Reconnaissance Squadron and 67 Reconnaissance Wing, respectively.
 Shortly after, both organizations were disbanded.

-In the 1960s, Bergstrom AFB became the place where Air Force One flew into and out of often.
-It was the airfield that Lyndon Johnson flew into and out of when president when traveling between Washington and his ranch in Texas.
+In the 1960s, Bergstrom AFB became the place where Air Force One often flew into and out of.
+It was also the airfield that Lyndon B. Johnson flew into and out of when he was president, traveling between Washington and his ranch in Texas.

 During the 1970s, Austin's tiny municipal airport became crowded and noise complaints increased.
 The city approached the USAF in 1978 to propose a shared civil-military airport at Bergstrom, but the original proposal and further ones in 1981 and 1984 were all rejected.
-In 1979 the Concorde visited Bergstrom, followed by the Space Shuttles Columbia and Discovery on their Shuttle Carrier Aircraft in 1981 and 1985, respectively.
+In 1979, the Concorde visited Bergstrom, followed by the Space Shuttles Columbia and Discovery on their Shuttle Carrier Aircraft in 1981 and 1985, respectively.